hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/intro.md

 - what a chart provides,
 - how to list public charts,
 - how to list and add more repositories,
-- how to create your own chart,
+- how to create a custom chart,
 - how to update a chart.

 More details can be found on their [website](http://www.helm.sh/).